Donald-Watts/Donald-Watts/README.md

 # The Portfolio: (In Motion)

-BigDealsllc610.com : Revenue-first, lightweight Shopify AI-fueling future innovation.
+BigDealsllc610.com : Local revenue-first, lightweight Shopify AI-fueling future innovation.

 Cannamind.ai : (Private dev.)
 Personalized cannabis wellness and recommendations app powered by AI and a proprietary scoring algorithm.

 PhaseSync : Universal orchestration for AI and developers (CLI, IDE, and rules-based).
 In active development

 ideaphase.app : (Private dev.)
 A lightweight symbolic AI architecture tool that converts raw ideas into structured, tagged, and AI-readable documents.
 Free demo- working weights and tags.